davidpellerin/mocking_aws_services/readme.md

 This repository demonstrates how to use `aws-sdk-client-mock` and `aws-sdk-client-mock-jest` to mock calls to AWS Services.

-The `createAccount` method in `organizations.js` has a `client` parameter which takes in your mock client.
+The `createAccount` method in `organizations.js` has an optional `client` parameter which takes in your mock client.
+If you leave it blank it will use the _real_ client.
 So we use it like this:

 ```
 const { createAccount } = await import("./organizations.js");